faassen/bowerstatic/doc/dependencies.rst

      'jquery-ui/ui/minified/jquery-ui.min.js',
      dependencies=[jquery_min])

-Dealing with explicit resource objectscan be handy as it saves typing, and Python gives you an error if you refer to a resource object that does not exist, so you can catch typos early.
+Dealing with explicit resource objects can be handy as it saves typing, and Python gives you an error if you refer to a resource object that does not exist, so you can catch typos early.